Han-DongHeun/The-Binding-of-Isaac-RL-Env/README.md

 Credits
 -------
+This code is originated from https://github.com/exPHAT/binding-of-isaac.

-This project was created by:
+This project was created by [IIIXR LAB](https://iiixr.korea.ac.kr/):
-* Aaron Taylor
+* Han DongHeun
-* Mustafa Abumeeiz
+* Kim KyeongMin